irudik/aem6510/README.md

 ### Prelims

 There will be 2 prelims.
-Your higher-scoring prelim will be 30% of your grade, your lower-scoring prelim will be 20% of your grade.
+The theory prelim will be assigned and done during class time.
+It'll be the same as an in-class prelim except you can use the book or whatever material you like to help you.
+You will have 24 hours for the empirical prelim and the class time is reserved for Zoom office hours for any questions.  **You are expected to complete the prelims on your own, not in groups.** Your higher-scoring prelim will be 30% of your grade, your lower-scoring prelim will be 20% of your grade.
 If you miss a prelim without an acceptable excuse you will receive a zero.
 If you have an acceptable excuse (these must be brought in beforehand except for sickness, injuries, accidents, etc) an alternative prelim will be scheduled.
 If you miss a prelim and do not notify me beforehand you must have a valid document (doctor's note, etc) explaining why you missed class and were not able to let me know before the missed prelim.

 ### Problem sets

-You will have problem sets due about every 4 weeks.
+You will have 4 problem sets.
 You may work in groups of up to 3 on problem sets.
 Problem sets may be turned in late with a penalty of 20% of that homework's grade for each day it is late.
 Problem sets are due at the start of class on Canvas.

+### Final project

+For your final project you can choose between a literature review or a data dive.
+Descriptions of both are below and more details will come a few weeks into the semester.

-### Literature review
+#### Literature review

-You will have to do a literature review on an environmental, resource, or energy economics topic of your choice.
+You can do a literature review on up to 5 papers on an environmental, resource, or energy economics topic of your choice.
+Your goal will be to summarise the findings, find common threads, and work yet to be done in the area.
 In the last week of class you will give a short presentation of your review of the literature.
 Papers are due the last day of class.
-Please talk to me about potential topics.
-More details will be distributed in a few weeks.
+My approval of your choice of papers is required before you start the literature review.

+#### Data dive

+You can find a new dataset that we do not cover in class but appears useful for environmental economics research.
+Your goal is to describe the data, how you get them, how you use them, and what makes them relevant.
+You will also need to do some preliminary analysis on the data.
+In the last week of class you will give a short presentation of your review of the literature.
+Papers are due the last day of class.
+My approval of your choice of dataset is required before you start the literature review.

 ### Readings

 Some sections of the course have readings (available on Canvas if not in the book).
 The lectures, homeworks and exams will draw from these readings.
 Lecture notes will be posted online at the end of each section.

-## Other topics

 ## Important dates

-- Prelim 1
+- Prelim 1: October 20
-- Take home prelim
+- Empirical prelim: December 17
-- Literature review presentations
+- Literature review presentations: December 10, 15

 **Attendance:** Class attendance is not explicitly required but highly recommended.

-**Grade appeals:** If you wish to appeal your grade on an exam, quiz or homework you must bring it to my attention, in writing, within 24 hours of when the prelim or problem set is returned.
+**Grade appeals:** If you wish to appeal your grade on a prelim or problem you must bring it to my attention, in writing, within 24 hours of when the prelim or problem set is returned.
 Grades brought to my attention after this will not be eligible for a grade appeal.
 I reserve the right to regrade the entire assignment and the new grade will be final.

 **Group work:** For problem sets, you may consult with me during office hours or with other students.
 Problem sets can done in groups of up to 3.
 If you work in a group, turn in only one assignment for the group.
 You must complete prelims without help.

 **Integrity of credit:** I expect every student in this course to abide by the Cornell University Code of Academic Integrity.
 I strongly encourage collaboration in this course, but each student is responsible for making sure that she or he follows the rules laid out in this syllabus, and with those stated in the Code of Academic Integrity.
 Any student found to have violated the stated policies on problem sets will receive a zero for that assignment, and any student found to have cheated on a prelim will receive a zero on that prelim.
 Multiple violations in a semester may result in failure of the course.
 The Code of Academic Integrity is available for review here: https://cuinfo.cornell.edu/aic.cfm.

 ## Course outline and readings

 ### [Sep 3: Micro and math recap, theory of externalities](https://ivanrudik.com)